 “In the case of the White Planters VE Series planters, powered by Precision Planting® vacuum electric technology, the vSet/vDrive meter has a proven record of achieving greater than 99% singulation in varying field conditions and seed sizes,” Hesse says.

 - Downforce matters

-A second area of Ziegler’s Crop Tour event focused specifically on downforce, or the amount of force it takes to reach desired seed depth.
+The second area of Ziegler’s Crop Tour event focused specifically on downforce or the amount of force it takes to reach desired seed depth.

 “Growers must verify that they have enough downforce but not excessive downforce,” Chris Thiel shared with growers who attended the Crop Tours.
-Thiel is an ag territory manager at Ziegler Ag Equipment.
+Thiel is an ag territory manager at Ziegler.

 “It’s clear that incorrect downforce causes yield losses,” Thiel explained.

 What isn’t always so clear is how to achieve proper depth and pressure on gauge wheels.

 One key is to recognize that several variables drive ideal downforce, including field conditions, tillage practices, planting speed, and even tire location (some rows are near tires; some are not).

 Thiel and his team used a White Planter VE planter with DeltaForce, including hydraulic cylinders and load cells that measure weight on the row-unit gauge wheels and keep it consistent.